 Cannabinoids in your Brain

-Did you know that your brain actually has ‘cannabinoid receptors’?
-And your brain can even manufacture cannabinoids on its own – that’s literally what the ‘runners high’ comes from! (source)
+Your brain actually has ‘cannabinoid receptors’, which are specifically are made to receive a cannabinoid.
+Rour brain can even manufacture cannabinoids on its own – that’s literally what the ‘runners high’ comes from! (source)

 Who can benefit from CBD?

-Supplementing cannabinoids through CBD oil has been shown to be helpful reducing inflammation (I use it mostly for this – the morning after a hard workout it works fast to make me stop feeling like I was ran over by a truck), soothe the digestive system (source), and for neurological issues such as parkison’s disease, epliepsy, and more.
+Supplementing cannabinoids through CBD oil has been shown to be helpful reducing inflammation, soothe the digestive system (source), and for neurological issues such as parkison’s disease, epliepsy, and more.
 As we talked about in our recent brain-trauma post, many things (like the ketogenic diet!) that calm a brain to reduce seizures or slow parkinson’s also correlate to helping any kind of neurological problem – autism, anxiety, depression, etc.

-It’s not a stand-alone thing, there are many components to a mental-health program, but CBD can certainly play a part in the ‘progress snowball’ of getting one thing that works and having it snowball into a much higher quality of life.
+CBD oil is not a one-stop fix, there are many components to a mental-health program, but CBD can certainly play a part in the ‘progress snowball’ of getting one thing that works and having it snowball into a much higher quality of life.

 What to look for in CBD Oil

-You can use the code HHH5 for 5% off + free shipping on orders over $75 when you order from SOLCBD.
-It’s a great time to give it a try!
+You get free shipping on orders over $75 when you order from SOLCBD.

 For people who are very sensitive to dietary or supplement changes (this will be many of our spectrum-y kids who often get a healing crisis when something new is introduced) Whole Body Activation Tincture is a slower-acting more slow-and-steady tincture that still contains all the needed compounds.
 I use this with my daughter since the Lipsomal is ‘too strong’ for her.
 I do see an immediate (5-10 minutes) change when she gets this, she is just really sensitive.